watsoncj/hid-engine/readme.md

 `npm install hid-engine --save`

 Configure it in your app.
-This example logs to the console after the [Konami code](http://en.wikipedia.org/wiki/Konami_Code) is entered.
+This example logs to the console when the [Konami code](http://en.wikipedia.org/wiki/Konami_Code) is entered.

 ```javascript
 var HidEngine = require('hid-engine');